yglukhov/jekyll-now/_posts/2017-09-22-Making-ReelValley-Overview.md

 Some History
 ============
-The development started about 2 years ago and that was the time of many strategic decisions.
+The development started in late 2015 and that was the time of many strategic decisions.

 Technology stack